How covid brain fog may overlap with ‘chemo brain’ and Alzheimer’s

 Gray matter

-The most complex object in the known universe, the human brain is a jellylike mass of about three pounds, made up hundreds of billions of cells connected in trillions of ways we barely understand.
+The most complex object in the known universe, the human brain is a jellylike mass of about three pounds made up of hundreds of billions of cells connected in trillions of ways we barely understand.
 Researchers are still in the early stages of defining covid brain fog, the maddening feeling of slow thinking and confusion described post-infection by some people, but a study published this month provided the strongest evidence so far of biological changes following coronavirus infection.

 Using data from the UK Biobank project, a long-term study of half a million people, researchers compared brain scans of 400 people before and after covid infections.
 They found that gray matter in key areas, mostly related to smell, was shrunken, and there were a higher-than-expected number of abnormalities in the tissue.
 The work was published March 7 in the journal Nature.